kuhe/createElement/curiosities/enterprisey-example/README.md

 This application provides a form for querying the OpenWeatherMap api for a given location.

-It is provided as one example of how a larger application might be organized.
+It is provided as one example of how a larger application might be organized, featuring typescript and `jsx`.

 ```

 /src
     /components - renders application data, maintains UI state
-        Application.ts - root component
+        Application.tsx - root component

     /sdk - view-agnostic, handles application logic and http api communication